9 ways to stop annoying people with email pop-up forms—and make them want to engage instead

 It’s a standard best practice to keep your number of email pop-up fields to a minimum.
 But for both email and SMS sign-up forms, Klaviyo’s data analysis revealed a correlation between form submission rate and the number of “components” on the sign-up form.

-In other words, the more “complicated” the form, the better it performs.
+In other words, the more “complicated” the email form, the better it performs.

 As always, take that with a grain of salt—the differences did not reach the level of statistical significance, and our data also doesn’t distinguish between “components” and “fields”—meaning “components” could also simply refer to key features like coupon codes, teasers, etc.

-But asking for additional information on your sign-up forms, as in the Cheeky Wipes example above, could help you mine the kind of Customer-First Data™ that proves invaluable in personalizing your marketing messages later—assuming it makes sense for your brand.
+But asking for additional information on your email sign-up pop-up forms, as in the Cheeky Wipes example above, could help you mine the kind of Customer-First Data™ that proves invaluable in personalizing your digital marketing messages later—assuming it makes sense for your brand.

 On this note, multi-step forms are a good avenue for testing how your site visitors prefer to pass along their information.